pingcap/docs/tidb-cloud/import-sample-data.md

 3. You can choose to import into pre-created tables, or import schema and data from the source.

     - **Import into pre-created tables** allows you to create tables in TiDB in advance and select the tables that you want to import data into.
 In this case, you can choose up to 1000 tables to import.
 You can click **Chat2Query** in the left navigation pane to create tables.
-For more information about how to use Chat2Query, see [Explore Your Data with AI-Powered Chat2Query](/tidb-cloud/explore-data-with-chat2query.md). **Do not choose this method when you import sample data.**
+For more information about how to use Chat2Query, see [Explore Your Data with AI-Powered Chat2Query](/tidb-cloud/explore-data-with-chat2query.md).
-    - **Import schema and data from GCS** (This field is visible only for GCS) allows you to import SQL scripts that create a table along with its corresponding data stored in GCS directly into TiDB.
+    - **Import schema and data from GCS** (This field is visible only for GCS) allows you to import SQL scripts that create a table along with its corresponding data stored in GCS directly into TiDB. **When you import sample data, choose this method.**

 4. Click **Start Import**.